 Just as people can’t always hear humor in an email, they also can’t interpret your overall tone.
 One message could be taken multiple ways if read with different voice inflections.
 Since the message recipient can’t hear or see your words coming from you, make sure you avoid any negative words.
 Instead, stick to pleasant words such as “please” and “thank you” to keep the tone sounding kind rather than demanding or negative.

-For some people, autocorrect can become their enemy.
-Misspelled words can take on entirely different meanings when autocorrect takes hold of them and tries to read your mind about what you meant to type.
+what you meant to type.
 Nothing says unprofessional like misspelled words or bad grammar in an email.
 Even the most detail-oriented person can make a mistake.
 So always proofread what you’ve written.
 If you can, ask a coworker to also read over your email just in case you missed something the second time around as well.

 This goes along with proofreading your content.
 Double check that your email is going to the right person.
 You could have several people in your address book that have similar names.
 Recipient mistakes happen all the time.
 Just a couple seconds of your time can save you tons of time later to resolve the issue.